The Bus Stop, 2005 122x76 cm

-Many of my paintings are on the subject of domestic life, scenes in the home, often based on the homes that I have lived in.
+Many of my paintings are on the subject of domestic life; scenes in the home, often based on homes that I have lived in.
 So that they fall into those categories of place.
-They include people in my life, used as models, sometimes as subjects themselves, as portraits too.
-There is a mix of real locations, often very familiar to me, and the invented.
-Rather as a novelist for example might draw on real life as they have experienced it, but also use the imagined in their work, so too in my paintings I blend locations and people in settings calculated to achieve the results that I aim for.
+They include people in my life, used as models, sometimes as subjects themselves, as portraits.
+There is a mix of real locations and the fictional, rather as a novelist might draw on real life as they have experienced it, but also the imagined in their work.

 Another subject that captures my interest is that of public places.
-Where we gather in work and recreation in life.
-Where we meet, both in and out of doors.
+Where we gather in work and recreation in life, where we meet both in and out of doors.
 I might take up a subject and explore ways to make the most of it in planned compositions.
-Often in projects that evolve over years, with the inclusion of incidents, gestures and seen figures noted in life, all then replicated by using models, trying arrangements with drawings, and preliminary paintings.
+Often in projects that evolve over years, with the inclusion of incidents, gestures and of people seen and noticed in life.
+All are then replicated using models, trying arrangements with drawings.
 Attempting to make something beyond that which I can simply see and photograph.

 I sometimes come across striking locations that inspire me, or see a location in a magazine, on television or in a film.
 Such a place might be matched with a scene elsewhere, or populated with people that it seems to me ought to be there in that setting.
 It generates new ideas, adding the unexpected.
 It is my way of recording a place, or a person that I cherish.
 Yet often adding something also in an oblique visual way, about the unique life of our times.

-Some locations attract me for their geometry, such as doors and furniture and particularly windows, and the light and shadow patterns that they produce.
-I see such as stage sets to be populated, not as something dramatic, more usually as harmony, but also to explore ambiguity; and personal relationships perhaps just hinted at, left for the viewer's own imagination.
-The use of geometry in a painting, gives it structure, creates harmony, and a sense of order without being in most cases noticed by most, adding in that mysterious way to its quality.
+Some locations attract me for their geometry, such as doors and furniture, and particularly windows, and the light and shadow patterns they produce.
+I see such as stage sets to be populated, not as something dramatic, more usually as harmony, but also to explore ambiguity; and personal relationships perhaps just hinted at, left to the viewer's own imagination.
+The use of geometry in painting gives it structure, creates harmony and a sense of order without being in most cases noticed by most, adding in that mysterious way to its quality.

-Sometimes I try to bring several subjects together.
-There might be two or three projects for paintings, then one day I realise they could be amalgamated, to create something more ambitious and far more rewarding.
-Thus they generate more possibilities, for visual comments and visual effects.
+Sometimes, I try to bring several subjects together.
+There might be two or three projects for paintings, then one day I realise that they could be amalgamated, to create something more ambitious and far more rewarding.
+Thus they generate more possibilities for visual comments and effects.
 Yet they demand greater time and experiment to bring to resolution.
-Some fail in the process or linger unfinished for years, even decades, until I might suddenly find a solution by looking at a project in a completely new way.
+Some fail in the process, or linger unfinished for years, even decades, until I might suddenly find a solution by looking at a project in a completely new way.

-A strong element in my paintings has been for a number of years the exploration of light effects.
-Over lit scenes where light overwhelms, scenes in poor light such as at dusk or even night.
+A strong element of my paintings has been for a number of years the exploration of light effects.
+Over-lit scenes where light overwhelms.
+Scenes in poor light such as at dusk or even night.
 Our misty isle has perhaps always influenced British painters with its climate.
 I find that I am in a dilemma, between trying for atmospheric effects, but also for clarity.
-I most admire the firm monumental paintings of Seurat, Piero della Francesca, Poussin and Georges de la Tour and others.
-But I also admire the work of J.M.W.Turner, and the great Chinese landscape painters of antiquity.
-I am always exploring the effects of light in my work, at times to excess.
+As I much admire the firm rather monumental paintings of such as Seurat, and especially Pierro della Francesca, and Georges de la Tour.
+But I also admire the work of Turner.
+Much of my work is an exploration, in trying to reconcile two different, indeed opposing visions.